Living with dogs during the Covid-19 pandemic

 Can I walk my dog?

-If you are self-isolating and showing symptoms you are advised not to leave your home for any reason, including walking your dog.
-If you have a garden you can let your dog out there to go to the toilet, exercise and play.
-If you are self-isolating and you live alone, and do not have a garden, then you should try and minimise the number of times that you take your dog out.
+If you are self-isolating and/or symptomatic, follow the relevant government advice and do not leave your home for any reason, including walking your dog.
+If you have a garden you can let your dog out to go to the toilet, exercise and play.
+If you are self-isolating and do not have a garden, you can ask a friend, relative or professional to exercise your dog for you, advice on how to do this safely is below.

 Can someone walk my dog for me if I can't, e.g. if I am self-isolating or if I’m a key worker?

-Are there any precautions I should be taking with other people’s dogs?
+What precautions should I take with other people’s dogs?

-A friend or relative may be able to care for your dog for you if you have symptoms, or are vulnerable or elderly, but let them know in advance if you are self-isolating and follow government guidelines when handing over your dog, maintaining social distancing measures.
+Depending on restrictions, a friend or relative may be able to assist you with caring for your dog, but let them know in advance if you are self-isolating and follow government guidelines when handing over your dog, maintaining social distancing measures.
 Always wash your hands before and after handling your dog and preparing their food, and ask whoever cares for your dog to do so as well.

-There is also support available from various online local community groups and charities, including The Cinnamon Trust - a specialist national charity that helps the elderly to look after their much-loved and much-needed companion animals.
-They have a network of over 17,000 volunteers all over the UK who help owners provide vital loving care for their pets and help keep them together - be this through walking dogs or fostering when owners might be in hospital.
-During this time of uncertainty their volunteers are on hand to help the elderly or vulnerable that might be in self-isolation or feeling poorly and can’t get out.
+There is also support available from various online local community groups and charities, including The Cinnamon Trust – a specialist national charity that helps the elderly to look after their much-loved and much-needed companion animals.
+They have a network of over 17,000 volunteers all over the UK who help pet owners provide vital loving care for their pets and help keep them together – whether this is through walking dogs or fostering them when their owners are in hospital.
+During this time of uncertainty, volunteers are on hand to help the elderly or vulnerable that might be in self-isolation or feeling poorly and can’t get out.

-Government advice, regardless of if you are showing symptoms, is to stay at home and avoid others unless absolutely necessary, so if your pet needs vet care during this period, call your vet in the first instance.
+If your pet needs vet care during this period, call your vet in the first instance as they will be able to advise the best course of action.
 Don’t leave the house to go to your vet if you are self-isolating.
+Ensure that you regularly check the government guidance for your local area and continually self-assess your situation.

 How can I get help with training my dog during coronavirus?